ultwad/DHNC/README.md

 ## How it works
 1. The sender and receiver agree on a fixed sequence of terminator tokens.
+  - This might be the same for all messages, tbh I do not know right now, this idea is still a work in progress.
+Public default terminator token sequence might be a default, and then 2 people can specifically set it to something else if they wish.
-2. The sender randomly partitions the alphabet into special tokens and noise tokens.
+3. The sender randomly partitions the alphabet into special tokens and noise tokens.
-3. The special tokens are encrypted using the receiver’s public key and sent securely.
+4. The special tokens are encrypted using the receiver’s public key and sent securely.
-4. The sender encrypts the plaintext by:
+5. The sender encrypts the plaintext by:
    - Sending a number of special tokens equal to the letter's alphabetical position.
    - Following them with the current terminator token.
    - Sprinkling noise tokens randomly.
-5. The receiver decrypts the special token set using their private key, then:
+6. The receiver decrypts the special token set using their private key, then:
    - Counts special tokens until each terminator.
    - Converts counts back to plaintext letters.